cgwire/kitsu/docs/getting-started-production/README.md

 ![Newsfeed Page Detail](../img/getting-started/newsfeed_details.png)

-For example, if you want to focus on a supervisor, for example, for a specific month, you can select its name, then pick a date on the **From** box.
+For example, if you want to focus on a supervisor, for example, for a specific month, you can select its name and then pick a date on the **From** box.

 ## Know the Current State of the Production - Short / Feature